-When stopped or parked, always set the shift lever to PARK position and apply the brake lock.
+When stopped or parked, always set the shift lever to PARK position apply the parking brake.
 This is especially important when parking on a slope.
 On very steep inclines or if the vehicle is carrying cargo, the wheels should be blocked using rocks or bricks.